MicrosoftDocs/well-architected/well-architected/saas-isv/usage-monitoring-billing.md

 ### Design considerations

-- **Identify cost optimization opportunities.** Your cost model, aligned with growth plans, can you help identify high or increasing costs to optimize.
+- **Identify cost optimization opportunities.** Your cost model, aligned with growth plans, can help you identify high or increasing costs to optimize.
 It can also set customer budgets for ongoing monitoring.
 Starting with the largest costs, look for opportunities to optimize.

 - **Share resources among customers.** This approach can help you gain cost efficiency.
 For example, you might use shared multitenant infrastructure for the front end and dedicated infrastructure for the back-end data layer.

     > [!NOTE]
     > Ensure that you can manage both shared and dedicated usage, mitigate noisy neighbor issues, and meet data residency and other customer constraints.
 In some cases, it might not be appropriate to share resources.
 You might instead need to deploy dedicated infrastructure for each customer by using the [Deployment Stamps pattern](/azure/architecture/patterns/deployment-stamp).

-- **Take advantage of Azure offers and discounts.** Azure provides a variety of different subscription types, such as the Microsoft Customer Agreement, an Enterprise Agreement, and pay-as-you-go.
+- **Take advantage of Azure offers and discounts.** Azure provides a variety of different subscription types, such as the Microsoft Customer Agreement, Enterprise Agreements, and pay-as-you-go.
 Special subscriptions and credits are available through the Microsoft AI Cloud Partner Program.

     [Azure Dev/Test pricing](https://azure.microsoft.com/pricing/offers/dev-test/?msockid=1cab8246c181615e309496c8c0ee6050#faqs) offers reduced rates on certain Azure services for non-production use.
-Even after you're running your production workload, you can continue to access the rates through a separate dev/test subscription.
+Even after you're running your production workload, you can continue to take advantage of the rates through a separate dev/test subscription.

     Discounted pricing is available for some services if you commit to a certain expenditure.
 [Azure Reservations and savings plans](/azure/architecture/guide/multitenant/approaches/cost-management-allocation#use-azure-reservations-and-azure-savings-plan-to-reduce-costs) are examples.
-If you know you need the resources for a certain period of time, these discounts can be beneficial.
+If you know you need resources for a certain period of time, these discounts can be beneficial.
 Consolidating customer resources can help you qualify for these discounts.

 - **Right-size your resources, and eliminate resources you no longer use.** Consider the options that Azure provides for resources.
 For example, Azure offers various options, such as different series of virtual machines, to help you optimize resource allocation.
 The [Virtual machine selector](https://azure.microsoft.com/pricing/vm-selector/) can help you choose the right compute for your solution.